 Shiri Sandler is the Managing Director of the Agahozo-Shalom Youth Village.
 In this role, she oversees fundraising and Board development, manages communications and administration, and develops strategy for Agahozo-Shalom, a youth village for 526 orphaned and vulnerable youth in Rwanda.
 Previously, Shiri was the U.S. Director of the Auschwitz Jewish Center at the Museum of Jewish Heritage, where she led immersive programs on dehumanization and genocide for military students and developed new ethics programs for professional school students.
 Prior to joining the Museum, she was the Interim Chief of Staff at the Genocide Intervention Network, a Darfur genocide activism organization founded and staffed by students.
 Shiri has a MA in History from Brown University and a BA in History from Cornell University.

-Stephanie Siaw is Associate General Counsel and Director of the Advocate’s Office for the New York City Department of Probation, an agency responsible for supervising and rehabilitating respondents in the family court system and defendants convicted of crimes.
-Stephanie advises the agency on various legal issues and investigates allegations of employee misconduct.
+Stephanie Siaw is Assistant Counsel to Governor Andrew M. Cuomo at New York State Executive Chamber.
+Prior to her role she was Associate General Counsel and Director of the Advocate’s Office for the New York City Department of Probation, an agency responsible for supervising and rehabilitating respondents in the family court system and defendants convicted of crimes.
+Stephanie advised the agency on various legal issues and investigated allegations of employee misconduct.
 Stephanie’s prior experience includes working in Ghana for the Ghanaian subsidiary of Newmont Mining Corporation as in-house counsel.
 A native of the Bronx, Stephanie graduated from the University of Michigan, Ann Arbor, with a B.A. in Political Science and Communications and earned her J.D. from Benjamin N. Cardozo School of Law.
 She is barred in New York and Ghana.
 Stephanie is a member of the NYC Bar Association where she serves on the Committee for African Affairs and Alpha Kappa Alpha Sorority, Incorporated.
 Stephanie is passionate about community service and engages in mentoring and service projects in her free time.

-D Simmons Jendayi, Manager of the Dean's Special Initiatives, Liberal Studies, New York University
+D Simmons Jendayi, Associate Director of Special Initiatives for the Dean's Office, Liberal Studies, New York University

 Theresa S. Thames, Associate Dean of Religious Life & the Chapel, Princeton University